(Contains Spoilers for “Melted”)

 “To some people it might very well be, but I believe what I feel is something that travels with me, not something that hinders me.
 It reminds me there is good to come in my twilight years when you’re all caught up and we can truly embrace what we have with confidence we won’t be judged”

 “Why tell me now?
-I could very well say something” she said.
+I could very well say something”

 “That’s probably why I’ll never watch the film again…it does nothing now but remind me of what we shared, and what we can never have for as long as age and our opposite experiences divide us”